-&lt;sup>19 At the time, Professor Bellovin authored the above referenced article he was a Fellow at AT&T Labs Research.
+&lt;sup>16 At the time, Professor Bellovin was a fellow at AT&T Research Laboratories.

-In early 1994, CERT announced1 that widespread password monitoring was occuring on the Internet.
+In early 1994, CERT announced that widespread password monitoring was occuring on the Internet.
 In 1995, Joncheray published a paper explaining how an eavesdropper could hijack a TCP connection [Jon95].
 In mid-1998, there is still very little use of cryptography.
 Finally, though, there is some reason for optimism.